 Who pays for the cost of electricity, broadband or office supplies if your employer orders you to work from home?
-Can I deduct my workplace at the kitchen table from my tax?
+Who pays if your company cell phone falls on the kitchen floor or the laptop is stolen?
 Working from home brings up many questions concerning labor law and insurance.

 If working from home is only a temporary arrangement, this isn’t possible.
 Anyone wishing to deduct a proportion of rent etc. from their tax for a private office must meet strict conditions.

 No. If you have technical problems when working from home, such as a power cut or internet problems for which you as an employee are not responsible, the employer must bear the related risks (obligation to continue salary payments, payment of overtime).